leifos-gmbh/QuickSignUp/README.md

 - First name = User name.
 - Last name = User name.

-To avoid user redirection to "Complete your Profile" after a new user registration, please don't set required fields in the user administration.
+To avoid user redirection to "Complete your Profile" after a new user registration, please don't set required fields in the user administration and check that only First name, Last name and E-Mail are set as "Required".
+In ILIAS 5.3 the field "Salutation" is required by default and can be changed.

 `Administration -> User Management -> Settings -> Standard Fields/ Custom Fields.
 `